dr4k0nia/XorStringsNET/README.md

 # XorStringsNET
 A tool for simple and quick XOR based string encryption of .NET binaries

 XORStrings implements a simple XOR based cipher, I call RXOR.
 RXOR does not only encrypt the string but also reverses its character order.
-Each string is encrypted with a unique key
+Each string is encrypted with a unique key.
 The arguments used by the decryption routine are also XOR encrypted.

 ## How does it works?